curtischong/kaggle-solutions-old/Google - Fast or Slow? Predict AI Model Runtime.md

 			1. [[ListMLE Loss]] for Layout-NLP,
 			2. A novel DiffMat loss for Tile,
 			3. For Layout-XLA, it is a combination of 2 losses: the DiffMat loss and MAPE loss.
+	- DiffMat Loss
+		- The idea is that
 [[Online hard negative mining]]

 ##### Important notebooks/discussions